Seismic Site Classification Vs30 – 2D MASW/Surface Seismic Soundings

 • 2D Profile up to 60m in depth, but most reliably to 40m

-• Bedrock Profiling included
+• Bedrock Depth Profiling included

 • Delineation of “soft zones”, potential voids, other anomaly detection